Skip to main content

 Where can I find my OpenAI and Browserbase API Keys?

-3. Create the Tools
+3. Create the tools

-The Browserbase Tool
+The Browserbase tool

 The Kayak website relies heavily on JavaScript and performs a live flight search, making it hard to interact with:

-Fortunately, leveraging Browserbase’s headless browsers makes loading and interacting with such websites easier while benefiting from its Stealth features.
+Fortunately, leveraging Browserbase’s headless browsers makes loading and interacting with such websites easier while benefiting from its Verified.
+Look at the custom Browserbase Tool implementation:

 import os